rayanfam/rayanfam.github.io/_posts/2018-08-21-hypervisor-from-scratch-part-1.md

 Awesome virtualization (Introducing books, papers, projects, courses, CVEs, and other hypervisor hypervisor-related works) - [](https://github.com/Wenzel/awesome-virtualization)[https://github.com/Wenzel/awesome-virtualization](https://github.com/Wenzel/awesome-virtualization)

 7 Days to Virtualization: A Series on Hypervisor Development - ([https://revers.engineering/7-days-to-virtualization-a-series-on-hypervisor-development/](https://revers.engineering/7-days-to-virtualization-a-series-on-hypervisor-development/))

+At last, if you want to use hypervisors for debugging, researching, or reverse-engineering, you can use [HyperDbg Debugger](https://hyperdbg.org), as many innovative methods based on hypervisors are implemented in this debugger that will help you in your reversing journey.

 ## **Conclusion**
 In this part, we study general keywords we should be aware of and create a simple testing environment for our future tests.
 In the next part, I will explain how to enable VMX on your machine using the driver we made above.
 Then we survey the rest of the virtualization, so see you in the next part.